 The reduction in water and total glycerol contents observed for biodiesel produced using sodium glyceroxide can be explained from a chemical perspective.
-Sodium glyceroxide is formed through the reaction between glycerol and sodium hydroxide, producing a more stable and selective $-ONa$ active group toward triglycerides.
+Sodium glyceroxide is formed by reacting glycerol with sodium hydroxide, yielding a more stable and selective $-\text{ONa}$ active group toward triglycerides.
 Due to its stronger basicity and more homogeneous nature, the transesterification reaction proceeds more efficiently, resulting in lower soap formation compared to the use of pure NaOH, as also reported in previous studies.
 Lower soap content facilitates the washing process by reducing emulsion formation, thereby enhancing biodiesel purification efficiency.
 Moreover, biodiesel produced using sodium glyceroxide exhibits easier glycerol phase separation, as residual glycerol is largely bound in the form of glyceroxide salts that are insoluble in the methyl ester phase.
 This behavior directly contributes to the lower total glycerol content observed in the final biodiesel, consistent with findings reported in the literature on glyceroxide-based catalysts.